yungSoftware/roblox-2016-source-code/README.md

 - Backporting/Implementing **Hitius**, **Graphictoria** and **Economy Simulator** Features
    - [ ] Color3uint8
      - [ ] Color3.fromRGB()
-       - We already added this but it's not working properly since we don't have the feature at the top.
+       - We already added this but it's not working properly for the parts since we don't have the feature at the top.
    - [ ] R15
    - [x] :Connect() and :Wait()
 - 64-bit Support